 Even though your kitchen is probably a very busy space, just like mine, it still deserves to be an inviting, cozy space.

-Especially in the fall season, adding a favorite fall scent, some fall colors, natural elements, and a dash of “pretty” can go a long way to creating a room that functions well and also makes you smile!
+Especially in the fall season, adding a favorite fall scent, candlelight glow, some fall colors, natural elements, and a dash of “pretty” can go a long way to creating a room that functions well and also makes you smile!

 I hope these ideas give you some fresh inspiration to decorate a kitchen table for fall this season!